How to Reduce Your Sodium Intake Using AHA Guidelines

 Understanding AHA Sodium Recommendations

-The American Heart Association recommends that most adults limit sodium to no more than 2,300 milligrams per day.
+It’s recommended that most adults limit sodium to no more than 2,300 milligrams per day.
 For many adults, especially those with high blood pressure, the AHA advises aiming for an ideal limit of no more than 1,500 milligrams per day.
 These numbers provide a clear target for daily intake.

 Sodium is measured in milligrams and listed on Nutrition Facts labels.
 Because sodium is present in many packaged and restaurant foods, intake can rise quickly without notice.
 Knowing the daily limits helps you evaluate food choices and track your total more accurately.